dzhus/blog/posts/2018-08-11-orangepi-syncthing.md

 [Syncthing][] is pretty great, it just works, which is becoming rare for software these days.
-Syncthing is peer-to-peer, which means that there doesn't have to be a central node that can die, refuse service or rack up the price.
+Syncthing is peer-to-peer, which means that there doesn't have to be a central node that can die, refuse service or unexpectedly increase the price.
 You can replicate and share your files across a network of nodes *you* control, which can include your laptop, a storage server, an [Android][] phone etc., without relying on proprietary software or a third party such as Dropbox.
 Anything can work with files.
 Syncthing nodes don't even have to be on Internet.
 Cloud providers should provide Syncthing-as-a-service as a nicer way to interface laptops and phones with commoditised blob storage such as